 2012 roundup of recent research on issues related to the major commuting modes in the United States, including cars, public transit, bicycles, and walking.

 2012 study in the Journal of Urban Health on the role of safety culture in census tract-level pedestrian and cyclist crashes in New York City.

-2011 research from the Centers for Disease Control and Prevention, World Health Organization, San Francisco State University, Universidad de los Andes in Bogata, Universidad de Chile, University of Zurich, and other institutions.
+2011 research from the CDC, WHO, S.F.
+State University, Universidad de los Andes in Bogata, Universidad de Chile, University of Zurich, and other institutions.

 2011 study published in the British Medical Journal examining the health and environmental benefits of public cycling initiatives.

-2011 study published in Environmental Health Perspectives on health effects experienced while cycling in traffic.
+2011 study in Environmental Health Perspectives on the health effects experienced by urban bike commuters while cycling in traffic.